 The gem use of coral began before recorded history.
-The ancient Greeks, Romans, and Native Americans used red, pink, and white corals extensively.
-Deep red, vivid pink, and clear white corals were highly prized.
-Inland cultures far from the sources of coral would trade for these resources.
+The Ancient Greeks, Romans, and Native Americans used red, pink, and white corals extensively.
+Deep red, bright pink, and clear white corals were highly prized.
+Inland cultures far from the undersea sources of coral would trade for these objects.

-Although black and gold coral are relative newcomers to northern cultures, they have long been used as gem material in their native territories.
-They are found primarily off the coasts of Hawaii and Cameroon.
-Akori corals from Cameroon were highly prized before the eighteenth century.
-Hawaiian gold coral is the rarest gem coral variety and harder than other varieties.
+The rarest gem coral variety, Hawaiian gold coral is also harder than other varieties.
 It was first described scientifically in the 1970s.
 The harvesting of this gem material, however, is currently restricted and cost prohibitive due to environmental considerations.

 The best red corals come from the Mediterranean.
-Most of the Mediterranean material is worked in Italy, but much is also sent to Hong Kong for cutting.
+Italy works most of the Mediterranean corals, but Hong Kong also receives a great deal of this material for cutting.
 Conversely, Italy is also a major buyer of Taiwanese material.
-Large quantities of white, pink, mottled, and oxblood corals from the South China Sea are cut in China and Taiwan.

 A close relative of conchiolin corals is the rare blue coral.
 The hues are very nice, but the saturation is low, so these pieces tend towards gray shades.

-- Calcareous: wavy, fibrous structure, cavities from polyps, high spot birefringence.
+Calcareous corals have wavy, fibrous structure, cavities from polyps, and high spot birefringence.

-- Conchiolin: concentric, circular growth pattern (“tree rings”), white crescents in cross sections of branches.
+Conchiolin corals have a concentric, circular growth pattern (“tree rings”) and show white crescents in cross sections of branches.

 In the 1970s, Pierre Gilson developed “created corals” to help protect the natural variety from destructive harvesting.
 This imitation red and pink coral has a specific gravity (SG) of 2.44.
 This is always lower than natural red and pink material.
 This synthetic has weak birefringence and lacks natural structure.
 Under high magnification, you can see a fine granular texture.

-Dyeing is used to improve or even changing color.
-The new color may fade.
+Although dyeing can improve or even change a piece’s color, the new color may fade.
 This process can be identified by magnification or a solvent test.
 The addition of dyes may produce phosphorescence.

 Bleaching produces gold coral from black.
 This is a stable treatment.
 This process can be identified by magnification (which reveals a different texture) and lower SG and refractive index values.

-Australia; Cameroon; Hawaii; Ireland; Japan; Malaysia; Mauritius; South Africa; Spain; Taiwan
+Australia; Cameroon; Hawaii; Japan; Malaysia; Mauritius; South Africa; Spain; Taiwan.

 Branches may be several inches to several feet long but aren’t always thick.